FOR VETERANS

 For those with severe chronic pain, the CPCoE recommends interdisciplinary care.
 This is the highest level of care available.
 Interdisciplinary Pain Management Centres or Clinics provide care through a whole person approach where the doctor, pharmacist, psychologist, and team work together with a Veteran to better manage their pain.
 VAC has a list of approved Interdisciplinary Pain Management Centres ( IDCs, also referred to as multidisciplinary clinics or MDCs) where Veterans can receive care.
 In order to access interdisciplinary care in those locations, Veterans need to be approved by VAC through their treatment benefits.
 This is accomplished through their Case Manager or Case Worker.
 If a Veteran does not have a Case Manager, their request will be reviewed at VAC by a Case Worker.

-Visit the Knowledge Mobilization page to find resources for Veterans and Clinicians that have been developed based on our research findings.
+Visit the Knowledge Mobilization page to find resources for Veterans and clinicians that have been developed based on our research findings.

 Sign up for our mailing list